-CONTINUATION SHEET REFERENCE NO. OF DOCUMENT BEING CONTINUED HHSO100201100013C/0027 PAGE OF 2 NAME OF OFFEROR OR CONTACTOR CHIMERIX, INC. 1377270 ITEM NO. (A) QUANTITY (C) UNIT (D) UNIT PRICE (E) iount (F) being performed under the contract remain unchanged.
+- 9. The total amount, scope and period of performance of all other CLIN(s) that are currently being performed under the contract remain unchanged.
 This modification does not exercise any unexercised Option CLINs under the contract and does not authorize any performance of efforts under any unexercised Option CLINs under the contract.
-In addition, the total amount, scope and period of performance of all unexercised Option CLINs under the contract remain unchanged.
-This modification also confirms that all activities under the base period of performance CLIN 0001 were completed as of 31 May 2013 and confirms that all activities under the Option 1/CLIN 0002 period of performance were completed as of 30 April 2015.
-B. This is a no cost bilater number HHSO100201100 al modification.
-All other terms and conditions of contract 013C remain unchanged.
-Period of Performance: 02 /16/2011 to 06/30/2016
+In addition, the total amount, scope and period of performance of all unexercised Option CLINs under the contract remain unchanged. - B. This is a bilateral modification.
+All other terms and conditions of the contract remain unchanged.

+Delivery: 10/31/2016